tedneward/Azgaarnoth/Creatures/Ki-Rin.md

 ## Ki-rin
 Ki-rins are noble, celestial creatures.
 In the Outer Planes, ki-rins in service to benevolent deities take a direct role in the eternal struggle between good and evil.
-In the mortal world, a ki-rin is celebrated far and wide as a harbinger of destiny, a guardian of the sacred, and a counterbalance to the forces of evil.
+In the mortal world, ki-rins are celebrated far and wide as harbingers of destiny, guardians of the sacred, and counterbalances to the forces of evil.

-***Good Personified.*** Ki-rins are the embodiment of good, and simply beholding one can evoke fear or awe in an observer.
-A typical ki-rin looks like a muscular stag the size of an elephant, covered in golden scales lined in some places with golden fur.
-It has a dark gold mane and tail, coppery cloven hooves, and a spiral-shaped coppery horn just above and between its luminous violet eyes.
-In a breeze or when aloft, the creature's scales and hair can create the impression that the ki-rin is ablaze with a holy, golden fire.
+Ki-rins are an embodiment of good, and simply beholding one can evoke fear or awe in an observer.
+A typical ki-rin looks like a muscular stag, covered in golden scales lined in some places with golden fur.
+It has a long mane and tail, coppery cloven hooves, and a spiral-shaped coppery horn just above and between its luminous violet eyes.
+In a breeze or when aloft, the creature's scales and hair appear to blaze with a holy, golden fire.

-Beyond their coloration, ki-rins vary in appearance, based on the deity each one reveres and the function it typically performs in service to that god.
-Some are horse-shaped, looking like gigantic unicorns, and are often used as guardians.
+Beyond their coloration, ki-rins vary in appearance based on the deity each one reveres and the function each typically performs in service to that god.
+Some resemble gigantic unicorns; these are often used as guardians.
 Others have draconic features and tend to be aggressive foes of evil.
-One horn is most common, but a ki-rin of fierce demeanor might have two horns or a set of antlers like those of a great stag.
+Having one horn is most common, but a particularly fierce ki-rin might have two horns or a set of antlers like those of a great stag.

-***Bringers of Boons.*** Common folk consider ki-rins to be rare and remote heralds of good fortune.
-Seeing a ki-rin fly overhead is a blessing, and events that happen on such a day are especially auspicious.
-If a ki-rin alights during a ceremony, such as a birth announcement or a coronation, everyone present understands that the creature is telling them great good could be in the offing.
-The ki-rin conveys its gifts and omens, then rises back into the sky.
-Ki-rins have also been known to appear at the sites of great battles to inspire and strengthen the side of good, or to rescue heroes from certain death.
+In many lands, common folk view ki-rins as heralds of good fortune.
+They consider seeing a ki-rin fly overhead a blessing and events that happen on such a day especially auspicious.
+If a ki-rin alights during a ceremony such as a birth announcement or a coronation, everyone present understands that the creature is telling them the person so honored could become a great force for good.
+Ki-rins have also been known to appear at the sites of great battles to inspire and strengthen the side of good or to rescue heroes from certain death.

-A ki-rin in the world claims a territory to watch over, and one ki-rin might safeguard an area that encompasses several nations.
-On other planes, ki-rins that serve good deities go wherever they are commanded, which could include coming to the Material Plane on a mission.
-A ki-rin disciple in the world usually serves its deity as a scout, a messenger, or a spy.

-Ki-rins are attracted to the worship of deities of courage, loyalty, selflessness, and truth, as well as the advancement of just societies.
-For instance, in Faer�n, ki-rins rally mostly to Torm, although ki-rins also serve his allies Tyr and Ilmater.
+Ki-rins are attracted to the worship of deities of courage, loyalty, selflessness, and truth, as well as to the advancement of just societies.
+For instance, in the Forgotten Realms, ki-rins rally mostly to Torm, although they also serve his allies Tyr and Ilmater.
+Ki-rins that serve good deities go wherever they are commanded; a ki-rin from an Upper Plane might venture to the Material Plane on a mission, usually as a scout, a messenger, or a spy.
+A ki-rin living on the Material Plane claims a territory to watch over, and one ki-rin might safeguard an area that encompasses several nations.

-***Objects of Adoration.*** Because a ki-rin is renowned for its wisdom, other creatures would naturally seek it out with questions and requests if they could.
-For that reason among others, the creature makes its lair atop a forbidding mountain peak or in some other equally inaccessible location.
-Only those that have the tenacity to complete the daunting journey to a ki-rin's lair can prove themselves worthy of speaking with its occupant.

-Many who seek a ki-rin's guidance end up pledging service to the creature.
-They study as monks under its tutelage and serve as its agents in the world.
-The followers of a ki-rin might travel incognito across the land, seeking news of growing evil and working behind the scenes, or might be champions of their master's cause, out to defeat villainy wherever it is found.

 >### Ki-rin
->*Huge celestial, lawful good*
+>*Large Celestial, Typically Lawful Good*
 >___
 >- **Armor Class** 20 (natural armor)
->- **Hit Points** 152 (16d12 + 48)
+>- **Hit Points** 153 (18d10 + 54)
 >- **Speed** 60 ft., fly 120 ft. (hover)
 >___
 >|**STR**|**DEX**|**CON**|**INT**|**WIS**|**CHA**|